Q: I'm 50 and will be taking advantage of catch-up contributions in my 401(k). How should I allocate the 401(k) contributions, though?

 As for how to allocate these "catch-up" contributions, there is always a limit to giving that kind of advice in the abstract, but this is a good opportunity to review some principles of retirement plan allocation:

-- Set a course and stick to it.
 Determine an allocation based on your retirement date and long-term retirement needs, and don't make large changes in reaction to market ups and downs.
-Jumping in and out of the market can quickly throw a retirement plan off track.
+Jumping in and out of the market can quickly throw a retirement savings plan off track.

 If you don't feel comfortable making asset allocation decisions, see if your plan has any objectives-based or target-date options which will handle asset allocation for you within a single option.